amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 On the next page, select **Application Load Balancer** for **Load balancer type**.

 You'll see a **Load balancer name** drop-down menu appear.
 Select the ALB created from the initial CloudFormation template.
+You can find that in CloudFormation resources tab.

-In the **Container to load balance** section, select the **Container name : port** combo from the drop-down menu that corresponds to the task definition you created before.
+In the **Container to load balance** section, select the **Container's name : port** e.g. fulfill:0:80 combo from the drop-down menu that corresponds to the task definition you created before.

 Click **Add to load balancer** to add the container.
 More fields related to the container will appear.